shevek1312 banner

 shevek1312's ideal table

-Tabletop games are collaborative storytelling - this means you get out what you put in!
-We've move away from hyper-crunchy gameplay and I wish you luck if that's your focus.
-Based on opinions within the server: we're all theatre kids that think winning at DND means everyone kisses by the end of the adventure, but we know how to emotionally and mechanically terrorize the bad guys (and each other).
-Our tables actively seek out RP scenes with one another or NPCs, internal monologues, and out of session banter.
+Tabletop games are collaborative storytelling - you get out what you put in.
+We've moved away from hyper-crunchy gameplay.
+Based on opinions within the server: we're all theatre kids who think winning at D&D means everyone kisses by the end of the adventure - but we know how to emotionally and mechanically terrorize the bad guys (and each other).
+Our tables actively seek out RP scenes with one another and with NPCs, internal monologues, and out of session banter.
 Interaction is exposition.
 Conflict can drive a story, but the relationships are what's at the core of those conflicts.
-To borrow from Brennan Lee Mulligans interview with Polygon about why Worlds Beyond Number doesn't have combat every session (https://www.polygon.com/24105875/worlds-beyond-number-narrative-style-adventure) "Calling D&D a combat-oriented game would sort of be like looking at a stove and being like, "This has nothing to do with food.
-You can’t eat metal.
-Clearly this contraption is for moving gas around and having a clock on it.
-If it was about food, there would be some food here.
-What you should get is a machine that is either made of food, or has food in it.
-I’m going to bring the food.
-The food is my favorite part.
-People say that because D&D has so many combat mechanics, you are destined to tell combat stories.
-I fundamentally disagree.
-Combat is the part I’m the least interested in simulating through improvisational storytelling.
-So I need a game to do that for me, while I take care of emotions, relationships, character progression, because that shit is intuitive and I understand it well.
-I don’t intuitively understand how an arrow moves through a fictional airspace."
-Playing with emotional intelligence sometimes means giving way for others or playing outside our comfort zone.
+Brennan Lee Mulligan put it well in the dreaded stove interview about Worlds Beyond Number - the argument being that because D&D has combat mechanics, people assume it's destined to tell combat stories.
+It's worth interrogating.
+Combat is the least interesting thing to simulate through improvisational storytelling, and handling emotions, relationships, and character development is where the story lies.
+The stove isn't the food.
+He's bringing the food.
+So are we.
+Playing with emotional intelligence sometimes means giving way for others, sitting in discomfort, or playing outside your comfort zone.
+That's not a bug - it's the whole point.
+Read the interview here: https://www.polygon.com/24105875/worlds-beyond-number-narrative-style-adventure/

 Featured Prompts